crushingcode/crushingcode.github.io/_posts/2016-07-12-publish-your-android-library-via-jcenter.md

   <amp-img width="400" height="100" layout="responsive" src="/assets/images/posts/uploadtojcenter/addtojcenter.jpeg"></amp-img>

-+ Your code is available
+##### Using your Android "Awesome" Library in other projects
-+ through the private repo at bintray
++ Your code is available through the private repo at bintray

 ```gradle
 repositories {